Fukaya A_\infty-structures associated to Lefschetz fibrations. III: Symplectic cohomology

 Lemma \ref{th:c0-estimate} and its proof therefore carry over without any changes, leading one to define a continuation map with the usual uniqueness and composition properties.
 Before continuing, we want to collect some more basic observations.

-\begin{discussion} (i) For any $j$, denote by $\mathit{CF}^*(E,H)_{\leq j} \subset \mathit{CF}^*(E,H)$ the subspace generated by one-periodic orbits which satisfy $|p(x)| < r_{j+1}^-$.
+\begin{discussion} (i) For any $j$, write $\mathit{CF}^*(E,H)_{\leq j} \subset \mathit{CF}^*(E,H)$ for the subspace generated by one-periodic orbits which satisfy $|p(x)| < r_{j+1}^-$.
 Lemma \ref{th:c0-estimate} says that these subspaces are preserved by the differential, hence constitute an increasing filtration of the chain complex $\mathit{CF}^*(E,H)$.
 Denote their cohomology groups by $\mathit{HF}^*(E,H)_{\leq j}$.
 The continuation maps are compatible with this filtration (as are the homotopies that relate different choices of continuation maps).

 (ii) When $a_j^- = a_j^+$, one can define continuation maps in either direction, which are homotopy inverses of each other.
 Moreover, all of this is compatible with the previously introduced filtrations.
 Hence, for fixed $(a_j)$, both $\mathit{HF}^*(E,H)$ and $\mathit{HF}^*(E,H)_{\leq j}$ are well-defined up to canonical isomorphisms, and so are the continuation maps which relate one choice $(a_j^-)$ to another one $(a_j^+)$.
 To signal this, we will temporarily change notation to $\mathit{HF}^*(E,a_1,a_2,\dots)$ and $\mathit{HF}^*(E,a_1,a_2,\dots)_{\leq j}$.